 Newsletters and leaflets

-From 03 April 2022 a 9.77% increase has been agreed on the hourly rate Flintshire pay into the DP account when you employ a PA (excluding sleep ins).
+From 02 April 2023 an increase has been agreed on the hourly rate Flintshire pay into the DP account when you employ a PA (excluding sleep ins).

 If you would like to consider increasing your personal assistants hourly rate of pay, please contact the Flintshire Direct Payment Support Team.

-From 01 April 2022, the National Minimum Wage has increased from £8.91 per hour to £9.50 per hour and now applies to those aged 23 and over (previously applied to those aged 25 and over).
+From 01 April 2023, the National Minimum Wage has increased from £9.50 per hour to £10.42 per hour and now applies to those aged 23 and over.

 For more information about minimum living wage please go to;